kubewarden/helm-charts/README.md

-# Chimera helm-charts
+# Kubewarden helm-charts

-This repository contains the helm charts used to deploy the Chimera stack.
+This repository contains the helm charts used to deploy the Kubewarden stack.